 - Make sure you keep attuned to everyone’s needs and dedicate some one-on-one time to everyone.
 It’s so important for kids to know that they are important to you, so make sure you show it by giving them words of affirmation, physical affection, and quality time.

-- Don’t get discouraged and watch for your expectations.
+- Don’t get discouraged and be aware of your own expectations.
 Children will move at their own pace.
 It is never appropriate to tell them that it’s been enough time adjusting and now they better get on board with this.

 - Take care of yourself.
 If you don’t do this, forget about setting a good example for the children.
-You’ve been through a lot, so don’t underestimate it’s effect.
-And you’ll be teaching your children about coping strategies.
+You’ve been through a lot, so don’t underestimate its effects.
+In the process of your own self-care, you’ll be teaching your children about coping strategies.

 - Do not rush it.
 Kids, especially older ones, need lots of time to adjust at each stage of blending the families.
 Keep reflecting every step of the way and don’t forget that even though you may be dying for a relationship, that you are responsible for the relationship that they have with these new family members too.